DjangoGirls/tutorial/en/django_installation/instructions.md

 Then run `pip install django~=1.9.0` (note that we use a tilde followed by an equal sign: `~=`) to install Django.

+**NOTE:** When you see command-line examples like the following you only need to type what is written after the `$` character (or `>` on Windows).
+The other lines represents the output of the command you entered.

 {% filename %}command-line{% endfilename %}
 ```
 (myvenv) ~$ pip install django~=1.9.0